Cordoba

 The Roman Bridge

-The Puente Romano crosses the Guadalquivir on the south side of the historic centre.
-The bridge foundation is genuinely Roman (1st century BCE), though the current structure has been extensively rebuilt over the centuries.
-It is 247 metres long and connects the city to the Torre de la Calahorra on the opposite bank.
-The tower museum (EUR 6) covers the three cultures (Christian, Muslim, Jewish) of medieval Córdoba with a somewhat overwrought dramatization but decent content.
-The view back from the tower toward the Mezquita over the river is one of the best in the city.
+The Puente Romano crosses the Guadalquivir on the south side.
+The foundation is genuinely Roman (1st century BCE); the current structure has been rebuilt many times.
+The Torre de la Calahorra on the opposite bank has a museum about the three cultures of medieval Cordoba (EUR 6).
+The view back from the tower toward the Mezquita over the river is one of the best in the city and worth the crossing.

-Bodegas Campos on Calle Lineros 32 is a large traditional restaurant in a converted olive oil warehouse, reliable for classic Córdoban food: salmorejo (thick cold tomato soup, garnished with hard-boiled egg and jamón), oxtail stew (rabo de toro), cod with raisins and pine nuts (bacalao al estilo de Córdoba).
-Mains EUR 15 to 25.
+Bodegas Campos on Calle Lineros 32 is a large traditional restaurant in a converted olive oil warehouse, reliable for classic Cordoban food: salmorejo (thick cold tomato soup with hard-boiled egg and jamon), oxtail stew (rabo de toro), and cod with raisins and pine nuts.
+Mains EUR 15-25.
 Has been feeding visitors since 1908.

-For tapas, the bars on Calle Tendillas and around Plaza de la Corredera offer better value than the Judería area; Córdoba’s free tapa with drink tradition (a small free plate with every drink ordered at the bar) means budget eating is straightforward.
+The bars on Calle Tendillas and around Plaza de la Corredera offer better value for tapas than the Juderia area.
+Cordoba’s free tapa with drink tradition (a small free plate with every drink ordered at the bar) makes budget eating in the city straightforward.

 Practical Notes

-- Córdoba is 45 minutes from Seville and 2 hours from Madrid on the AVE high-speed train; it works well as a day trip from either city but an overnight stay allows early morning access to the Mezquita and an evening in the Judería.
+Best months: March through June and September through November.
+July and August regularly exceed 40 degrees Celsius.
+Cordoba is 45 minutes from Seville and 2 hours from Madrid on the AVE high-speed train; an overnight stay allows early morning access to the Mezquita and an evening in the Juderia.